Lease Administration Software: What Property Managers Actually Need

 Integration with Billing and PM Systems

 Lease administration data feeds billing calculations.
-The integration between the two needs to work without manual re-entry of data.
+The connection between the two needs to work without manual re-entry of data.

-Yardi and MRI integration: If you're on one of these platforms, verify whether the lease administration tool integrates directly or requires a middleware layer.
-Direct integration is preferable; middleware adds complexity and potential sync issues.
+Yardi and MRI data flow: If you're on one of these platforms, verify whether the lease administration tool connects directly or requires a middleware layer.
+Direct connection is preferable.
+Middleware adds complexity and potential sync issues.

-For context on how lease administration data connects to the reconciliation workflow, see /blog/lease-administration-cam-data and /resources/what-is-cam-reconciliation.
+For context on how lease administration data connects to the reconciliation workflow, see /blog/lease-administration-cam-data and /resources/common-area-maintenance-reconciliation-explained.

 Product Categories and Their Tradeoffs

-Rather than reviewing specific vendors, here's how the main product categories stack up on the evaluation criteria above:
+Rather than reviewing specific vendors, here is how the main product categories stack up on the evaluation criteria above:

 Standalone Lease Administration Platforms